It’s either visionary Bawumia in 2024 or risk apathy – Ashanti women to NPP

 “We want the party to let ordinary members participate in the primaries so that we can elect the right people to represent the party and avert what happened in the parliamentary election,” Mama Aggi one of the women said.

-The debate on who takes over the NPP flagbearership after Nana Addo Dankwa has done his second term in office.
+The debate on who takes over the NPP flagbearership after Nana Addo Dankwa Akufo-Addo has done his second term in office has been prevailing.

 The New Patriotic Party’s supporters, especially on social media, have thrown their weight behind the Vice President who they believe is the best bet for the NPP in 2024 considering the work he has done for the party.